madslug17/AgeofAshes/Session_Notes.md

 - 160    Pib, Zarf, Bumble and tying up various loose ends in the basement floors
 - 40     Explosive barrels trap
-- 10      Laying the beatdown on some cooks
+- 10      Laying the beat down on some cooks
 - 100    Handling of matters at the Pickled Ear
 - 20      Uncovering some mysteries of Breachill
 - 330    Session 7 Total